 The Swedish word fika means coffee or tea break with buns and biscuits and in Sweden it is a social institution.
 Where to do it then?
 In cafés with friends and family is the short answer, but there is no shortage of good cafés in West Sweden.

-If you want to experience Swedish fika at its best, you should really head for Alingsås in West Sweden.
+If you want to experience Swedish fika at its best, you should really head for Alingsås.
 The café town of Alingsås, the Swedish coffee-and-cake capital or quite simply the Capital of Fika.
 With a fine tradition of coffee and cakes and around thirty cafés in a relatively small town centre, the saying fits.